10-Q 1 scx-20221231.htm 10-Q scx-20221231

 Disaggregation of Revenue

-The Company operates in two reportable segments: North America and International.
+The Company operates in three reportable segments.
 ASC Topic 606 requires further disaggregation of an entity’s revenue.
-In the following table, the Company's net sales by shipping origin are disaggregated accordingly for the three and six months ended December 31, 2022 and 2021 (in thousands):
+In the following table, the Company's net sales by shipping origin are disaggregated accordingly for the three and six months ended December 31, 2023 and 2022 (in thousands):

 Three Months EndedSix Months Ended

-Operating lease cost amounted to $0.5 million and $1.0 million for the three and six months ended December 31, 2022 and $0.8 million and $1.6 million for the three and six months ended December 31, 2021.
-As of December 31, 2022, the Company’s right-of-use assets "ROU", lease obligations and remaining cash commitment on these leases (in thousands):
+Operating lease cost amounted to $0.5 million and $1.0 million for the three and six months ended December 31, 2023 and $0.8 million and $1.0 million for the three and six months ended December 31, 2022.
+As of December 31, 2023, the Company’s right-of-use assets "ROU", lease obligations and remaining cash commitment on these leases were as follows (in thousands):

 Right-of-Use